SOMHOLUK/NGINX-ec2-dns/README.md

 ![ec2-pic-20](Images/ec2-pic-20.png)

 ### ⚠️However, this is not the objective/goal of this project.
-The domain name nginx.filsanhdmohamed.co.uk should point to the public IP of the EC2 instance, which will allow us to see the same page, but instead of seeing the EC2 instance’s IPv4 address in the browser’s address bar, you will see the domain name: nginx.filsanhdmohamed.co.uk .This configuration will be done using the DNS provider, Amazon Route 53.
+The domain name nginx.filsanhdmohamed.co.uk should point to the public IP of the EC2 instance, which will allow us to see the same page, but instead of seeing the EC2 instance’s public IPv4 address in the browser’s address bar, you will see the domain name: nginx.filsanhdmohamed.co.uk .This configuration will be done using the DNS provider, Amazon Route 53.

 <br>

 ### Step 21: The objective is that when you type the domain name, nginx.filsanhdmohamed.co.uk , in the address bar, that you should see the NGINX welcome page.
 This can be done if the domain name nginx.filsanhdmohamed.co.uk points to the public IPv4 address of the Amazon EC2 instance.
 This configuration will be done by using the DNS provider, Amazon Route 53.
 As you have already read in the prerequisites, the domain filsanhdmohamed.co.uk was already bought through Amazon Route 53.
-Now,you go to the hosted zones in Amazon route 53 and click on your domain name.
+You can see my domain name below in hosted zones in Amazon route 53.
+Click on the domain.

 ![ec2-pic-21](Images/ec2-pic-21.png)